claykaufmann/portfoliojs/README.md

-# Portfolio photography website with nextjs
+# Portfolio withh NextJS

-This is my photography portfolio website built using NextJS and react
+This is my overall portfolio website made with NextJS.
+When finished, it will house my coding portfolio, and coding portfolio, as well as a Blog, and other things I find interesting.